 Be sure to check with your instructor to find out which citation style you should use for an assignment.

 The examples in this guide cover frequently used citation forms only.
 While this guide provides helpful examples, it may not be perfect.
-For more detailed information refer to The Chicago Manual of Style (16th ed.) available at the Information Desk in the Library, ask your instructor, or Ask Us!.
+For more detailed information refer to The Chicago Manual of Style (17th ed.) available in our Reference collection for use in the Library, ask your instructor, or Ask Us!.